vanHeemstraSystems/snippet-management/README.md

 Bookmark https://hasura.io/learn/graphql/hasura/introduction/?pg=oss-console&plcmt=onboarding-checklist

-### Define the Schema in Postgres for Our Tools Management Service
+### Define the Schema in Postgres for Our Snippet Management Service

-The schema of our tools management service is based on IT-Tools.tech and should follow a nesting alike below:
+The schema of our snippet management service is based on snut and should follow a nesting alike below:

 ```
 	[